genxnetwork/grape/readme.md

 ### Requirements

 1. Docker
-2. Folder with all references
+2. Folder with all references with path /media/ref

 ### How to run simulation